-Sr. No Contents Contact Hours UNIT-I Agreement and contract: Definition and elements 12 Proposal and acceptance: Various Forms, essential elements communication and revocation proposal and invitation to a proposal.
-Consideration: Its meaning, kinds and essential elements, its exceptions; present pastand adequate consideration, whether performance of existing duties amounts to consideration; stranger to contract cannot sue.
-Legality of consideration and object. defect; minor's agreement- definition of minor, agreements beneficial and detrimental to a minor, ratification in cases by a person of an agreement made by him while he was a minor; -necessaries supplied to a minor.
-Free Consent: Its need and definition, factors vitiating free consent 12 Contingent contracts: Definition, enforcement Agreement by way of 12 Discharge of a contract by various modes Performance: Conditions of a valid tender of performance- how, by whom, when, in whatmanner?
-Performance of reciprocal promises, By breach: anticipatory breach and present breach Impossibility of performance: Specific grounds of frustration, effect By agreement: rescission and novation, their effect, remission and waiver of performance, extension of time accord and satisfaction.
-Quasi contracts or certain relations resembling those created by contracts.
-Remedies for breach of contract: Damages, Kinds- remoteness of damage-liquidated damages and penalty Standard form of contracts.
-12 Capacity to contract: Incapacity arising out of status and mental defect; minor's agreement- definition of minor, agreements beneficial and detrimental to a minor, ratification in cases by a person of an agreement made by him while he was a minor; -necessaries supplied to a minor.
-Free Consent: Its need and definition, factors vitiating free consent Coercion, Undue Influence, Misrepresentation, Fraud and Mistake.
-Void Agreements.
-Contingent contracts: Definition, enforcement Agreement by way of Wager Discharge of a contract by various modes Performance: Conditions of a valid tender of performance- how, by whom, when, in whatmanner?
+Sr. No Contents Hours UNIT-I Agreement and contract: Definition and elements Proposal and acceptance: Various Forms, essential elements communication and revocation proposal and invitation to a proposal.
+Consideration: Its meaning, kinds and essential elements, its exceptions; present pass and adequate consideration, whether performance of existing duties amounts to consideration; stranger to contract cannot sue.
+Legality of consideration and object.
+UNIT-II Capacity to contract: Incapacity arising out of status and mental defect; minor's agreement definition of minor, agreements beneficial and detrimental to a minor, ratification in cases a person of an agreement made by him while he was a minor; -necessaries supplied to minor.
+Free Consent: Its need and definition, factors vitiating free consent Coercion, Undue Influence, Misrepresentation, Fraud and Mistake. ру UNIT-III Void Agreements.
+Contingent contracts: Definition, enforcement Agreement by way of Wager Discharge of a contract by various modes Performance: Conditions of a valid tender of performance- how, by whom, when, in whomanner?
 Performance of reciprocal promises, time as an essence of contract.
-By breach: anticipatory breach and present breach Impossibility of performance: Specific grounds of frustration, effect of frustration By agreement: rescission and novation, their effect, remission and waiver of performance, extension of time accord and satisfaction.
-Quasi contracts or certain relations resembling those created by contracts.
-Remedies for breach of contract: Damages, Kinds- remoteness of damage-liquidated damages and penalty law of contract CO2 BLB11.2 Define and distinguish amongst the various processes involved in contract formation CO3 BLB11.3 Identify the relevant legal issues that arises on a given set of facts in the area of contract law CO4 BLB11.4 To gain knowledge about the specific performance of contracts
+By breach: anticipatory breach and present breach Impossibility of performance: Specific grounds of frustration, effect of frustration By agreement: rescission and novation, their effect, remission and waiver performance, extension of time accord and satisfaction.
+UNIT-IV Quasi contracts or certain relations resembling those created by contracts.
+Remedies for breach of contract: Damages, Kinds- remoteness of damage- liquidate damages and penalty Standard form of contracts.
+12

+CO1 BLLAW- Define, distinguish and apply the basic concepts and terminology 1106.1 of the law of contract CO2 BLLAW- Define and distinguish amongst the various processes involved in 1106.2 contract formation CO3 BLLAW- Identify the relevant legal issues that arises on a given set of facts

+1106.3 in the area of contract law

+CO4 BLLAW- To gain knowledge about the specific performance of contracts

+1106.4